Pearl Jam: Riot Act (2002–2005)

 Pearl Jam commenced work on a new album following a year-long break after its full-scale tour in support of Binaural.
-McCready described the recording environment as "a pretty positive one" and "very intense and spiritual."
-Regarding the time period when the lyrics were being written, Vedder said "There's been a lot of mortality...It's a weird time to be writing.
+McCready described the recording environment as "a pretty positive one" and "very intense and spiritual".
+Regarding the time period when the lyrics were being written, Vedder said: "There's been a lot of mortality...
+It's a weird time to be writing.
 Roskilde changed the shape of us as people, and our filter for seeing the world changed."
 Pearl Jam released Riot Act on November 12, 2002.
 It included the singles "I Am Mine" and "Save You".
 The album featured a much more folk-based and experimental sound, evident in the presence of B3 organist Boom Gaspar on songs such as "Love Boat Captain".
-Stephen Thomas Erlewine of AllMusic wrote "Riot Act is the album that Pearl Jam has been wanting to make since Vitalogy—a muscular art rock record, one that still hits hard but that is filled with ragged edges and odd detours."
-The track entitled "Arc" was recorded as a vocal tribute to the nine people who died at the Roskilde Festival in June 2000.
+Stephen Thomas Erlewine of AllMusic wrote: "Riot Act is the album that Pearl Jam has been wanting to make since Vitalogy—a muscular art rock record, one that still hits hard but that is filled with ragged edges and odd detours."
+The track titled "Arc" was recorded as a vocal tribute to the nine people who died at the Roskilde Festival in June 2000.
 Vedder only performed this song nine times on the 2003 tour, and the band left the track off all released bootlegs.

 In 2003, the band embarked on its Riot Act Tour, which included tours in Australia and North America.
 The band continued its official bootleg program, making every concert from the tour available in CD form through its official website.
 A total of six bootlegs were made available in record stores: Perth, Western Australia; Tokyo; State College, Pennsylvania; two shows from Madison Square Garden; and Mansfield, Massachusetts.
 At many shows during the 2003 North American tour, Vedder performed Riot Acts "Bu$hleaguer", a commentary on President George W. Bush, with a rubber mask of Bush, wearing it at the beginning of the song and then hanging it on a mic stand to allow him to sing.
 The band made news when it was reported that several fans left after Vedder had "impaled" the Bush mask on his mic stand at the band's show in Denver, Colorado.